Diabetic Foot Ulcers

 o Irregularly formed edges.

-o The surrounding skin may be shiny, tight, warm, or hot and discolored.
+o The surrounding skin may be shiny, tight, warm or hot, and discolored.

-o Leg pain.
+or Leg pain.

 o If the ulcer becomes infected, it may have a bad odor and pus may drain from the wound.